Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: inversion in the convolution algebra

 \section{\M inversion in the convolution algebra}

+In this section, we establish a M\"obius inversion principle at the objective level for arbitrary complete decomposition spaces.
+(Later we shall impose the finiteness conditions necessary for taking (homotopy) cardinality to obtain the M\"obius inversion principle also at the classical `numerical' level.)

-\begin{blanko}{Convolution.} The $\infty$-category $\Grpd_{/S}$ plays the role of the vector space with basis $S$.
-Just as a linear functional is determined by its values on basis elements, linear functors $\Grpd_{/S} \to \Grpd$ correspond to arbitrary functors $S \to \Grpd$, hence the presheaf category $\Grpd^S$ can be considered the linear dual of the slice category $\Grpd_{/S}$ (see \cite{GKT:HLA} for the precise statements and proofs).
+\begin{blanko}{Convolution.} In homotopy linear algebra~\cite{GKT:HLA}, $\infty$-categories $\Grpd_{/B}$ play the role of the vector spaces with basis $\pi_0 B$.
+Just as a linear functional is determined by its values on basis elements, linear functors $\Grpd_{/B} \to \Grpd$ correspond to arbitrary functors $B \to \Grpd$, hence the $\infty$-category $\Grpd^B$ can be considered the linear dual of the slice $\infty$-category $\Grpd_{/B}$ (see~\cite{GKT:HLA} for the precise statements and proof).

 If $X$ is a decomposition space, the coalgebra structure on $\Grpd_{/X_1}$ therefore induces an algebra structure on $\Grpd^{X_1}$.
 The convolution product of two linear functors

 given by spans $ X_1 \leftarrow M \to 1$ and $ X_1 \leftarrow N\to 1$, is the composite of their tensor product $F\otimes G$ and the comultiplication,